 Our Favourite Christmas Crafts for Kids

 Be sure to strap your child into a high chair before beginning and wear old clothes before painting.
-Bath time is of course your follow-on activity, and possibly scrubbing paint off the walls and ceilings whilst they nap.
+Bath time is, of course, your follow-on activity and possibly scrubbing paint off the walls and ceilings whilst they nap.
 Or you could just do the activity sitting in the bath!

 Another favourite is to melt posh chocolate and put it in a piping bag.
-When cool enough for little hands let them loose with a big sheet of grease proof paper to make lots of blobs and squiggles.
+When cool enough for little hands, let them loose with a big sheet of greaseproof paper to make lots of blobs and squiggles.
 Then scatter sprinkles and mini marshmallows all over, let cool and break into pieces, pop into cellophane bags and tie with pretty ribbons.

 These are all tried and tested, easy low key crafts that are absolute minimum effort.
-The less frustratingly difficult it is for the child the longer they’ll keep at it!
+The less frustratingly difficult it is for the child, the longer they’ll keep at it!